tonethar/IGME-330-Spring-2023/notes/wc-2.md

 - Write the necessary code in the `window.onload = ...` event handler
 - You will be dynamically creating `<my-bookmark>` and `<li>` elemets and adding them to `<ul id="bookmarks">`
 - Once you have that working, modify `MyBookmark.js`:
-  - add a `_comments` property and set its value to the applicable text
+  - add a `_comments` property and set its default value to "No comments found"